raid-guild/handbook/docs/learn-about-web3.md

 6) [Shapeshift is decentralising](https://erikvoorhees.medium.com/shapeshift-is-decentralizing-639bb4c82fc8) - what does this have to do with learning about web3?
 Decentralising a real company and turning into a DAO gives you a glimpse on where this is all heading!

 7) [1729 Earn Crypto by learning](https://1729.com/all) - Cool portal that pays you for completing tasks mostly around crypto and web3.
-Lot's of interesting articles too.
+Lots of interesting articles too.

 ## The Web3 Stack